yenbuilds/australia-social-media-ban/README.md

 This piece has been written with the help of ChatGPT.
 Opinions are mine.

+TLDR -- A simplistic ban that doesn’t change any incentives, cannot be enforced, ignores the broader media ecosystem, creates perverse incentives, punishes everyone except the wrongdoers, and invites a new class of parasitic compliance middlemen — that’s not good policy.
+That’s feel-good stupidity.

 # How Minors Can Stay Educated Despite Australia’s Social-Media Ban